 It is evident that there will be a learning curve to enter into the world of podcasting.
 This may not be as steep as you anticipate, and it is truly a wonderful platform for brand-building, expansion of knowledge and forming a meaningful network.
 I encourage you to take the necessary steps and research, as starting your music podcast may be that step that changes your life.

 If you have other things that you want to share with the world, such as your music, we want to help boost your career and get them noticed.
-This includes promoting your music and improving your streaming presence!
+This includes promoting your music, music marketing and improving your streaming presence!
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below